cool-calm/calculated-world/src/pages/dynamic-hosting.md

 You need two pieces:

 1. An object store like AWS S3, Google Cloud Storage, or Cloudflare R1.
+Here you upload each `.wasm` module immutably using its digest as the key.
-2. A cloud server.
+2. A cloud server which supports dynamic instantiation of WebAssembly modules.

-## Deploying WebAssembly modules
+## Immutable deploys

 A deploy is simply an upload to your object store.